-You can request a new bin for a charge of £56.20.
+You can request a new bin for a charge of £60.60.
+Brown food recycling bins are currently free of charge.
 If you get sacks, these are delivered twice a year.

 This includes when you have just moved house and there is no bin.
 Speak to your landlord if you are renting.

-If you have a bin that has been damaged, lost or stolen, you can only request a new bin for a charge of £56.20.
-We will not collect any rubbish or recycling that is placed out for collection on the street or next to your bin.
+If you have a bin that has been damaged, lost or stolen, you can only request a new bin for a charge of £60.60.
+We won't collect any rubbish or recycling that's placed out for collection on the street or next to your bin.

 If you don't want to pay for a new bin, you can take your rubbish and recycling to one of our recycling centres.
 We only collect rubbish or recycling from bins purchased from us.
 All bin charges are fixed.